 Ingredients

-- Olive oil – I strongly suggest using extra virgin olive oil, if possible.
+- Olive oil – I strongly suggest extra virgin olive oil.

 - Bell peppers – I always use a combination of red and yellow bell peppers.

-- Tomatoes – I use cherry tomatoes in this recipe because it was in season.
+- Tomatoes – I used cherry tomatoes in this recipe because it was in season.

-- Prosciutto – note that its prosciutto crudo, not prosciutto cotto that you need for making pollo alla romana.
+- Prosciutto – note that you need prosciutto crudo, not prosciutto cotto for making pollo alla romana.

 - Tomato paste – just use your favorite brand.